 Edinburgh has a lot of fantastic accommodation options available; however, we recommend you consider the following due to their close proximity to whisky:

 As one TripAdvisor fan put it, the Balmoral Hotel is "beautifully decorated and comfortable and grand as well as conveniently located for everywhere".
 They're a short walk to the Royal Mile, near the pick-up location for Rabbies Tours, and the Hotel's Whisky Bar contains over 500 bottles of whisky.

-Modern and stylish apartments with a range of studio, 1 and 2 bedroom options in a Georgian building in New Town’s Queen Street.
-Next door you'll find the the Scotch Malt Whisky Society Bar + Dining Room (non-members welcome), with over 200 rare single malts for you to try.
+Modern and stylish apartments with a range of studio, 1 and 2 bedroom options in New Town’s Queen Street.
+Nearby, you'll find the the Scotch Malt Whisky Society Bar + Dining Room (non-members welcome), with over 200 rare single malts for you to try.
 Each unit comes with a fully equipped kitchen (including a microwave and a coffee machine), a dining table, a flat-screen TV with cable channels and a private bathroom with bath or shower.